Esri/solutions-raster-functions/README.md

 ### Getting Started

-* Download the solutions-raster-functions repo to your local computer.
+* Download the solutions-raster-functions repo to your local computer and unzip it to a local drive location preferably route of C:
+* Read information on building raster functions which can be found  here (https://github.com/Esri/raster-functions/wiki) and here (https://github.com/Esri/raster-functions) and here for Python raster functions here (https://github.com/Esri/raster-functions/wiki/PythonRasterFunction)
+* Information on how to build / modify raster functions within ArcMAp can be found here (https://desktop.arcgis.com/en/desktop/latest/manage-data/raster-and-images/accessing-the-raster-function-template-editor.htm) and information for ArcGIS Pro can be found here (http://pro.arcgis.com/en/pro-app/help/data/imagery/apply-functions-to-a-dataset.htm)

 * These raster functions are designed to work with mosaic datasets only and only with NAM data in the NetCDF format.
-If the user wants to use other data formats then the raster functions and associated Python scripts will have to be edited.
-These Raster Functions enable the user to take a multi attribute raster and to display specific attributes from it such as Windspeed, Relative Humidity and Temperature.
-In addition to this any raster functions that involve Python Scripts, Python raster functions, enable the user to create and display a derived variable such as wind chill (calculated by combining Air Temperature and Windspeed).
-The functions within this repo are there as a demo to the user and both types can be customized by the user so that they are able to display their own variables.
+If the user wants to use other data formats then the raster functions and associated python scripts will have to be edited.
-* Information on building raster functions can be found  here (https://github.com/Esri/raster-functions/wiki) and here (https://github.com/Esri/raster-functions) and here for Python raster functions (https://github.com/Esri/raster-functions/wiki/PythonRasterFunction)
-* These raster functions have been built with NAM CONUS (12km) downloaded in the OpeNDAP format obtained from here (http://nomads.ncep.noaa.gov/)  and then converted to NetCDF format using the OpeNDAP to NetCDF tool within the Multidimension Supplemental tools which can be downloaded from here (http://www.arcgis.com/home/item.html?id=9f963f362fe5417f87d44618796db938)
+* The raster functions have been built with NAM CONUS (12km) downloaded in the OpeNDAP format obtained from here (http://nomads.ncep.noaa.gov/)  and then converted to NetCDF format using the OpeNDAP to NetCDF tool within the Multidimension Supplemental tools which can be downloaded from here (http://www.arcgis.com/home/item.html?id=9f963f362fe5417f87d44618796db938) For more information on the data downloaded please refer to here (http://nomads.ncep.noaa.gov/txt_descriptions/WRF_NMM_doc.shtml)
-* All raster functions and scripts should be copied to a folder on a local drive on your computer.
-* For the raster functions that use Python scripts such as DeriveWindChillUV.rft.xml the location of the Python script will have to be changed.
-This can be done in 2 ways
-	* It can be edited directly within xml by finding the .py file and changing the location.
-	* It can be edited within ArcGIS through the Raster Function editor and double clicking on Python module name.
+* Raster functions should be applied as follows;
 				* With ArcGIS Desktop 10.3
 					* Add the raster functions to the mosaic dataset as processing templates.
 					* Add mosaic dataset to project and then apply relevant processing template.
 				* With ArcGIS Pro:
 					* The Mosaic dataset needs to be within a database within the databases section.
 					* The Set Mosaic Dataset Properties geoprocessing tool then needs to be run.
 					* Under the Image Processing tab the Raster Functions should be added as Processing templates one by one.
 					* To run them within ArcGIS Pro 1st select the layer you want apply it to from the table of contents then select Mosaic Layer - Data from the ribbon bar at the top and select the relevant Raster Function from the processing templates drop down.

+* It is likely that you will want to use your own data and thresholds within these raster functions this can be done as follows;
+				* To edit the thresholds open the raster function within the raster function editor and change the parameters within the remap function.
+If you want to add more  levels of operational impact for an activity then also open and edit the statistics and histogram function.

+				* To use your own data in a standard raster function the Definition Query within the Function Chain will have to edited to suit your data.
+The function chain is accessed through the raster function editor.

+				* To use your own data within a Python raster function the .py file has to be edited so the correct names are within the getParameterInfo function.
+Also within the raster function itself the variable names need to be corrected within the Variable Manager section of the Python Raster Function function.
+Within the Function Chain section "Type" needs to be set to Item Group and the "Group Field Name" and "Tag Field Name" need to be set to appropriate values.
+For more information on how to make your own Python Raster Functions please refer to (https://github.com/Esri/raster-functions/wiki/PythonRasterFunction)

+* For further information on how to set up the test data / raster functions please refer to the Military Aspects of Weather (MAoW) template located here (URL OF MAoW TEMPLATE WHEN AVAILABLE)

 ## Resources

 * [ArcGIS Pro](https://pro.arcgis.com/en/pro-app/community/)